indio-ferrel/w4-shopping-list-supabase-from-scratch/README.md

 - add `submit` event listener
 - grab data using `new FormData` and send to supabase
 - redirect to List Page
-_validation Step: New rows are appearing in supabase_
+_validation step: New rows are appearing in supabase_

 ### 3. List Page: list all items
 - add `ul`